Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: The DSI-QG Framework

-To generalize our DSI-QG framework to the cross-lingual IR setting, we also train a multi-lingual T5 model~\cite{xue2021mt5} to generate queries in different languages to represent a document.
+To generalize our DSI-QG framework to the cross-lingual IR setting, we also train a multi-lingual T5 model~\cite{xue2021mt5} to generate queries in different languages, and then in turn use these to represent a document.
 To achieve this, we use a prompt-based approach to control the generated query language.
 Specifically, we place the target language and the document text in the following template for both training and inference:

 where \texttt{[lang]} and \texttt{[doc]} is the placeholder for the target query language and the document text.
+In our cross-lingual experiments, \texttt{[doc]} is always written in English and \texttt{[lang]} is a language other than English.
+We generate multiple queries for all the target languages and use these to represent each English document.
+By doing so, our DSI-QG model can learn to build connections between the English documents identifiers with queries from different languages, thus allowing to perform cross-lingual retrieval with our proposed cross-lingual query generation model.